-Columns (3) show that changes in repetition rates are associated with changes in school quality for both men and women such as an extra year of schooling at grade five due to repetition is associated with a 12.1 and 6.8 percentage points increase in school quality respectively.
-This is a relatively large effect; our estimates show that school quality rates are about 73 percent for men and women in the whole sample, that is about 14.6 percentage points per year of schooling.
-It would suggest that an extra year due to repetition is worth about half to more than three quarters of a year of schooling.
-Controlling for repetition rates has little effects on the estimated secular trend.
-Finally, in column (5), we control for the height of women with schooling, which is positive and statistically significant at 5 percent.
+Controlling for repetition rates in column (3) has little effect on the estimated secular trend.
+However, repetition rates may be of independent interest, and are strongly associated with changes in school quality for both men and women.
+An extra year of schooling due to repetition is associated with a 12.1 and 6.8 percentage points increase in school quality for women and men, respectively.
+This is a relatively large effect; our estimates show that about 73 percent of men and women can read after five years of schooling, equivalent to about 14.6 percentage points of extra literacy per year of schooling.
+Our coefficient on repetition would